 Hello and welcome! 🙂

 I’m James, founder of The Forager Within.
-Having grown up on a farm in North Yorkshire, I’ve always loved the countryside, food, and the natural world at large.
+Having grown up on a farm in North Yorkshire, I’ve always loved the countryside, food, and the natural world.
 As a young child, I used to pick plums from our plum trees and sell them on the side of the road – my first taste of foraging and entrepreneurship.
 Who knew that over 30 years later, I’d effectively be doing the same things – foraging and entrepreneurship!
 I’m sure there’s something poetic there, but I digress…

 My Twenties